KnDellx/Stone-Classification/Report/Final_report.md

    Based on these results with a lot of improving spaces, we decided to seek more strategies for processing the training data, thus improving model performance.

 ## III Experiment II: operations on datasets
+Before running further experiments, we did a few techinical improvements to  help prevent over-fitting, we present changes as follows:
+* We add a dropout layer: `nn.Dropout(p = 0.6)` before linear layer
+* we also use label smoothing: `nn.CrossEntropyLoss(label_smoothing=0.1)`
+* In the second experiment, we think that model might stuck in local optimum, so we use a different scheduler `CosineAnnealingWarmRestarts`

+We present reasons here:
+* Dropout is used to prevent overfitting, ensuring the model does not rely too much on specific features, which is important for robust stone classification with limited or diverse data.
+* Label smoothing helps the model generalize better by reducing overconfidence in predictions, which is useful when stone categories may have ambiguous boundaries.
+* CosineAnnealingWarmRestarts allows the learning rate to periodically restart, helping the model escape local minima and explore better solutions in complex stone image datasets.
 1. ### Central crop

    - #### Method